evanbyrd8/portfolio/README.md

 ## Usage

-Feel free to explore the website to learn more about Evan's professional background.
+Feel free to explore the website to learn more about my professional background.
 The navigation bar at the top allows you to jump to different sections of the page.

 ### Sections
 - **About Me**: Overview of professional expertise and passions.